 Using Answerland in the Classroom

-Answerland is not set up to handle a full class logging on at one time.
+Answerland is not set up to handle a full class logging on to chat at one time.
 That’s because at any one time, there are only one to three librarians staffing the service.
 Often, it can take 20 minutes or more for librarians to provide a complete answer to a question.

 If you want to demonstrate to students how to use the service, we recommend that you determine as a class the question you want to ask, and while projecting the Answerland chat box, have one student engage with the Answerland librarian while the others watch.
 That way you can also coach appropriate responses.
 Then as students hit roadblocks in their research, they can individually use Answerland as the need arises.